raizelistaken/Classification_project3/README.md

 ## Project Overview

 Restaurants are looking for a edible mushrooms with 100% accuracy.
 A single slip up could lead to an ill customer or even a death.
 This situation must be avoided.
-That is why recall and specificity are really important.
-It is important to have high recall, out of all the positive cases a mushroom forager picked out ALL edible ones.
-The equation for recall is true positive over true positives and false negatives (which are really positive).
-The equation for specificity is true negative over true negative and false positive (actually negative).
-It's important to weed all negative cases out so no customers face adverse side effects.
-We are not worried about making a type 1 error, predicting a mushroom as poisonous when the mushroom is actually edible.
-A type II error, predicting a mushroom as edible when it is actually poisonous, would be detrimental to a customer.
+It's important to weed all poisonous cases out so no customers face adverse side effects.

 ### The Data